The Facts And Fictions Of PTSD Statistics

-- Police Officers: Development of PTSD in police officers varies widely depending on the officer's daily duties if they have had to use their firearm in the line of duty, and the crime rate of the city they serve.
+- Police Officers: Development of PTSD in police officers varies widely as well depending on the officer's daily duties, whether they've had to use their firearm in the line of duty, and the crime rate of the city where they serve.
 Some studies estimate 15-18% of police officers suffer from PTSD.
-Rates are difficult to obtain because unfortunately many departments do not have adequate resources for officers and many officers are not aware that they have symptoms.
+Exact rates are difficult to obtain since many departments unfortunately do not have adequate resources for officers and many are simply unaware they have symptoms.

 - Firefighters: The prevalence of PTSD among firefighters has been estimated at 20%, possibly higher for volunteer firefighters.
-There is a hotline specifically for firefighters who feel like they may be suffering from PTSD or other mental illnesses such as depression or anxiety: 1-888-731-FIRE (3473).
+There is a hotline, 1-888-731-FIRE (3473), specifically for firefighters who feel like they may be suffering from PTSD or other mental illnesses such as depression or anxiety.

-- Emergency Medical First Responders: These first responders are often called to the scene of gruesome car accidents, homicides, and other accidents, and often witness death.
-Many of these individuals suffer burnout from long shifts and additional stressors. estimate that roughly 20% of EMS professionals show all or most of the symptoms of PTSD.
+- Emergency Medical First Responders: First responders are often called to the scene of gruesome car accidents, homicides, natural disasters, and other accidents.
+They very often witness death and trauma.
+Many of these individuals suffer burnout from long shifts and additional stressors.
+It is estimated that roughly 20% of EMS professionals show all or most of the symptoms of PTSD.

-Not long ago, combat-induced PTSD was thought to be a sign of weakness in soldiers.
+Not long ago, combat-induced PTSD was thought to be a sign of weakness in soldiers; they were viewed as not being tough or manly.
 Thankfully, the majority of higher-ups in the military and the US Department of Veterans' Affairs (VA) have dispelled this myth, and are on the forefront of providing treatment for current military personnel and veterans.

-Research has collected data on veteran PTSD statistics and found that certain factors make experiencing PTSD symptoms post-service more likely.
-Here are factors listed on the VA website that increase the likelihood that a soldier will develop PTSD:
+Data and statistics collected on veteran PTSD found that certain factors make experiencing PTSD symptoms post-service more likely.
+Here are the factors listed on the VA website which increase the likelihood that a soldier will develop PTSD: